 How many of you would buy back your first car if the opportunity presented itself?
 I know plenty of people that enjoy the romance of the idea, like looking through an old yearbook and seeing past relationships, but only a few that would actually want to live with their first car.
 And that’s because – at least usually – first cars aren’t always the coolest, fastest, or most reliable forms of transportation.

 I was fortunate to have a great first car – or truck: a 1997 GMC Sierra 1500.
 It was completely original and had been in the same family since new, until I became the third owner.
 I have not given this truck an easy life.
-It’s been totaled, run into, and forced to do things it was never built to do like handbrake turns, reverse 180 spins, and countless power slides.
+It’s been totaled by a head on auto accident, run into, and forced to do things it was never built to do like handbrake turns, reverse 180 spins, and countless power slides.

 Right now its 5.7 liter Vortec V8 has over 182,000 miles on its clock, and countless gremlins in its electrical system, but it still runs as best as it can.
 So when I received the keys to a brand new 2016 GMC Sierra Denali, I thought of a way to kill two birds with one stone.

 I can review the 2016 GMC Sierra and find out how my 1997 GMC Sierra has aged in comparison.
 A lot can happen in 20 years.